 2. Better Page Optimization

 High traffic landing pages deserve your attention.
 We use SEMrush’s Organic Traffic Insights tool to track the performance of these pages.
-Call tracking can help you determine which landing pages generate the most calls, most quality leads, and best conversion rate.
+Call tracking can help you determine which landing pages generate the most calls, the most quality leads, and best conversion rate.
 From there, you can allocate costs, optimize the page for semantically related keywords and perform A/B testing.

 3. Complete Conversion Analytics

-Mostly, your marketing campaigns should attract targeted traffic from intent keywords around your top revenue generating products and services.
+Mostly, your marketing campaigns should attract targeted traffic from intent keywords around your top revenue-generating products and services.
 It’s critical to know if your traffic is converting, so measure beyond form-fills and click-to-call.
 Call tracking provides you with the complete picture to gain a better understanding of how to allocate your marketing budget.

 4. Segmenting Calls By Medium

 It’s important to understand the way that paid, and organic traffic is influencing your call conversions.
 It can help you to get where you should be focusing your efforts – and budget – as a business.
 If you are getting more calls coming in from your PPC campaigns, you want to be able to understand which campaign and keyword are driving more calls to the business.
-A lot of companies rely on Google Analytics here, but if there hasn’t been a click through, then Google Analytics has no information to feedback to you.
-By segmenting the calls by medium, you can channel your money through the right way and provide recommendations for your customer acquisition strategies.
+A lot of companies rely on Google Analytics here, but if there hasn’t been a click-through, then Google Analytics has no information to feedback to you.
+By segmenting the calls by medium, you can channel your money the right way and provide recommendations for your customer acquisition strategies.

 5. Serve Local Numbers to Multiple Locations